Contents hide

 Dash (— or —):

-Dashes can be used to indicate a sudden break or change in thought, to set off explanatory or parenthetical statements, or to emphasize a point.
+Dashes can be used to indicate a sudden break or change in thought, to set off explanatory or parenthetical statements, or to emphasise a point.

 Example: She was finally ready to leave—after hours of preparation.